-In fact, being out amongst the trees might be even more important for those with diabetes.
+In fact, being out amongst the trees experiencing nature therapy might be even more important for those with diabetes.
 This study reveals that spending time amidst the forest may reduce blood glucose levels, as well as activity levels!

 Trees Might Help You Sleep Soundly

-In another interesting study, it was shown that people who lacked access to nature may have more difficulties getting a good night’s rest.
+In another interesting study, it was shown that people who lacked access to the natural world may have more difficulties getting a good night’s rest, which is a detriment to physical as well as mental health.
 In part, people who live near green spaces have higher levels of physical activity, which helps them sleep more soundly.

 It was an overwhelmingly positive result, even for those who didn’t get heightened activity levels, amongst men aged 65 or older.
-In fact, it seems that even without added physical activity, the presence of nature helped them to find more beneficial sleep.
+In fact, it seems that even without added physical activity, the presence of the natural world helped them to find more beneficial sleep.

-So taking a time-out amongst the trees may help you get good rest!
+So taking a time-out amongst the trees for some nature therapy may help you get good rest!

 Your Vision May Be Improved